 Depending on the type of infection, this virus is of two types:

 HSV-I: This is the oral herpes virus.
 It causes cold sores and blisters on the face, especially around the mouth.

-HSV-II: This is cause for the outbreak of genital herpes.
+HSV-II: This is a cause for the outbreak of Herpes.

-Symptoms of herpes need not always be visible.
-Sometimes the person could be infected but not show any symptoms.
+Symptoms of Herpes need not always be visible.
+Sometimes the person could be infected but not show any signs.

 These are some of the symptoms people experience, the most common being the blistering sores around the mouth or genitals.

 Male Genital Herpes: Males can also grow lesions or sores in or on the: